etiennebr/rstdocs/Applications/Learning/TrainImagesClassifier.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{TrainImagesClassifier_param_table}, page~\pageref{TrainImagesClassifier_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+TrainImagesClassifier+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *TrainImagesClassifier* .

-Parameters table for Train a classifier from multiple images:
+.. [#] Table: Parameters table for Train a classifier from multiple images.

 +---------------------------+--------------------------+------------------------------------------+
 |Parameter Key              |Parameter Type            |Parameter Description                     |